Nenotriple/retroarch_playlist_fixer/README.md

 Usage:
 -------------
 1. Select the ".lpl" playlist file you want to edit.
-2. Browse or enter the new new/current rom path.
+2. Browse or enter the new/current rom path.

 Example:
  - Playlist File: `C:/retroarch/playlists/playlist.lpl`